geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
-- What happens if a product ID is not found?
 - Sort header returns by rating; add text on page to mention this
 - Address any compiler warnings or other IDE suggestions
 - Add error handling